SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DeepSTF/README.md

 - scipy
 - matplotlib

-To extract the source code for WSCNNLSTM, execute the following commands:
+To extract the source code for DeepSTF, execute the following commands:

 ```
-unzip WSCNNLSTM.zip
+unzip DeepSTF.zip
 ```
 ## 2. Data information